 Analysing the Feedback and Validating The Idea

 Validating the product idea is crucial to the success of your product and its future iterations.
 You need to examine the market feedback on two levels – the idea, that is the core functionality and the usability and the experience.
 If the MVP version of your app is not getting positive feedback, it does not always mean that your app or business idea is flawed.
 There may be chances that you can improve upon the usability of the application and go back to the users with some significant tweaks to start getting positive results.

 The user feedback must be analysed at the granular level to ensure you can do the appropriate changes on the application on priority.

 An MVP is a bridge between a successful product and your business idea.
 An effective MVP strategy will help you build and market a product quickly.
-It will help you validate your business idea and guide to work on it in the right direct.
+It will help you validate your business idea and guide to working on it in the right direction.